-Scholarships are awarded based upon various criteria that reflect the values and purposes of the donor or founder of the award and are often used to encourage progress toward strategic objectives.
+Scholarships are awarded based on various criteria that reflect the values and purposes of the donor or founder of the award and are often used to encourage progress toward strategic objectives.
 They may reward excellence in academics (merit-based scholarships), encourage students to complete certificates or degrees, recruit students to participate in various programs (e.g., athletics, teaching, criminal justice), or remove financial barriers to college attendance (need-based scholarships).
 In some cases, a scholarship award amount is based on consideration of both merit and need.
-While not scholarships per se, there are similar programs that will forgive a loan based on meeting certain qualifications (e.g., working for a spec ific number of years in rural health care).
-Scholarships at USHE institutions may come from private donors, institutional funds (e.g., Dream Weber and SLCC Promise), or state-administered aid (Access Utah Promise Scholarship).
+While not scholarships per se, there are similar programs that will forgive a loan based on meeting certain qualifications (e.g., working for a specific number of years in rural health care).
+Scholarships at Utah System of Higher Education institutions may come from private donors, institutional funds (e.g., Dream Weber and SLCC Promise), or state-administered aid (Utah Promise Scholarship).
 USHE students may also receive federal financial aid in the form of grants (money that does not have to be repaid), or loans (where repayment is required).
 Some students may also receive loans from private organizations.

-The Board of Regents organized the State Scholarship Task Force to examine how best to redesign existing scholarship programs to meet the needs of the state without requiring additional funding.
+The USHE Board of Regents organized the State Scholarship Task Force to examine how best to redesign existing scholarship programs to meet the needs of the state without requiring additional funding.
 For this study, the Scholarship Task Force focused on three of the larger state scholarship programs:

-- The New Century Scholarship (\$1,983,900), a merit-based award intended to encourage Utah high school students to accelerate their education by earning an associate degree in high school from an institution within the Utah System of Higher Education or by completing a specific math and science curriculum; - 2.
-The Regents' Scholarship (\$16,062,500), a merit-based award designed to improve college readiness by requiring high academic performance in high school and adherence to a very specific high school curriculum; - 3.
-The Access Utah Promise Scholarship (\$2,479,915) a need-based scholarship designed to address financial barriers to college attendance.
+- New Century Scholarship (\$1,983,900): a merit-based award intended to encourage Utah high school students to accelerate their education by earning an associate degree in high school from an institution within the Utah System of Higher Education or by completing a specific math and science curriculum; - 2.
+Regents' Scholarship2 (\$16,062,500): a merit-based award designed to improve college readiness by requiring high academic performance in high school and adherence to a very specific high school curriculum; - 3.
+Utah Promise Scholarship3 (\$2,479,915): a need-based scholarship designed to address financial barriers to college attendance.

 Details regarding each of these programs are found at the end of this paper.
-Other state scholarships or reimbursement programs designed to recruit or reward students for pursuing careers in fields where there are workforce shortages (e.g., T.H.
-Bell for teachers or the Public Safety Officer Career Advancement Reimbursement Program) or to encourage attendance by students from underserved backgrounds (i.e., the Success Stipend) were not included.
+Other state scholarships or reimbursement programs designed to recruit or reward students for pursuing careers in fields where

+R604, New Century Scholarship, https://ushe.edu/ushe-policies/r604-new-century-scholarship there are workforce shortages (e.g., T.H.
+Bell Scholarship4 for future educators) or to encourage attendance by students from underserved backgrounds (i.e., the Higher Education Success Stipend Program) were not included.